MattGrossi-NOAA/docker-demos/linear_classifier/README.md

 More accurately, _containers_ are runnable instances of _images_ that run in isolation from all other processes on the host machine.
 An image, in turn, is a read-only template that contains custom, isolated filesystems; all dependencies, configurations, scripts, binaries, _etc._ needed to run the software; and container configurations such as environmental variables, commands to run, and other metadata (see, _e.g._, [Docker overview](https://docs.docker.com/get-started/overview/)).

-> 1F4A1 **Example:** As any Python developer knows, package management is critically important in Python -- and if one is not careful, things can get pretty messy rather quickly when different versions of packages start clashing with each other.[^1] Package management is one main reason Anaconda exists.
+> :bulb: **Example:** As any Python developer knows, package management is critically important in Python -- and if one is not careful, things can get pretty messy rather quickly when different versions of packages start clashing with each other.[^1] Package management is one main reason Anaconda exists.
 It is also why best practices for Python traditionally involves working in project-specific virtual machines (VMs).
 Containers can be likened to VMs, but under the hood they are quite a bit different (and arguably better.)
 >
 > [^1]: This is not to pick on Python, as it's true of many/most programming languages.